-Deep Analysis of AnQiCMSmoduleDetailTagsKeywordsField: Format and Template Parsing Techniques of Keywords
+In-depth Analysis of AnQiCMSmoduleDetaillabel'sKeywordsField: Format and Template Analysis of Keywords

-As an experienced website operations expert, I know that how to efficiently and flexibly handle and display content is the key to success in a content management system.AnQiCMS (AnQiCMS) provides us with great convenience with its simple and efficient architecture.moduleDetailTag returnsKeywordsWhat exactly is a field, a single keyword, or a comma-separated string?
-And how should it be correctly parsed and utilized in a template?
+As an experienced website operations expert, I know that how to efficiently and flexibly handle and display content in a content management system is the key to success.AnQiCMS (AnQiCMS) provides us with great convenience with its simple and efficient architecture.Today, let's delve deeply into a specific issue that often arises in template creation:moduleDetailthe tags returned byKeywordsIs the field a single keyword or a comma-separated string?
+How should it be correctly parsed and utilized in the template?

-To put it straightforwardly, frommoduleDetailTag returnsKeywordsA field, as well as all fields involving the "keyword" in the Safe CMS (such as document keywords, tag keywords, etc.), is acomma-separated string.
+To put it directly, frommoduleDetailthe tags returned byKeywordsA field, as well as all fields involving "keywords" in Anqi CMS (such as document keywords, tag keywords, etc.), is acomma-separated string.

-Why is it so important to understand the keyword format?
+Why is it so important to understand the format of keywords?

 Understanding this is crucial for us to correctly utilize these keywords in the template.
-Directly output the entire string as it is to the page<meta name="keywords" content="...">Tags are simple and direct, and also one of their basic uses.However, in a richer and more interactive frontend display, we often need to present each keyword independently.For example, render them as clickable tags (Tag), forming a tag cloud, or as a basis for other content recommendations.If we do not parse this comma-separated string, we will not be able to achieve these more advanced display requirements.
+Directly output the entire string as is to the page.<meta name="keywords" content="...">The label is indeed simple and direct, and it is also one of its basic uses.However, in more rich and interactive front-end presentations, we often need to display each keyword independently.For example, render them as clickable tags (Tag), forming a tag cloud, or as a basis for other content recommendations.If we do not parse this comma-separated string, we will not be able to achieve these more advanced display requirements.

-Below, we demonstrate how to parse through a specific template code examplemoduleDetailTag returnsKeywordsfields and display them as a series of clickable tags.
+Below, we will demonstrate how to parse through a specific template code examplemoduleDetailthe tags returned byKeywordsand display the fields as a series of clickable tags.

-Assuming we are on a model page (such as an article list page or product list page) where we need to display the keywords associated with the current model.
+Assuming we are on a model page (such as an article list page or product list page), we need to display the keywords associated with the current model.

 {# 首先,使用 moduleDetail 标签获取当前模型的 Keywords 字符串 #}